-Our Congress Committee is actively working on the scientific programme for 2022 and has confirmed the following topics for plenary sessions.
+Our Congress Committee is actively working on the scientific programme for 2022 and has confirmed the keynote speaker and the following topics for plenary sessions.

 A session to highlight immunological investigations and vaccine developments against different tropical diseases.

 This session will explore recent advances in our understanding of interactions between the neuronal and immune systems.
 Highlighting the role neuronal signalling plays in shaping the immune response in homeostasis and disease, and the key role of immune cells in neuronal health from gut to fat to lymphoid tissues.